danjebs/ioc-website/_posts/2016-12-27-7-of-the-most-important-web-design-trends-of-2017.md

 ![](/uploads/versions/screen-shot-2017-01-16-at-3-35-50-pm---x----1444-898x---.png)

 One of the most important things in web copy writing is to be as concise as possible.
-Research shows people only take [***50 milliseconds***](https://conversionxl.com/first-impressions-matter-the-importance-of-great-visual-design/)&nbsp;to form a first impression about a website, if they don't quite understand what you do or where they're meant to go, they'll leave, often for good.
+Research shows people only take [***50 milliseconds***](https://conversionxl.com/first-impressions-matter-the-importance-of-great-visual-design/) to form a first impression about a website, if they don't quite understand what you do or where they're meant to go, they'll leave, often for good.
 Clear statements in clean fonts help communicate that information.

 It's important to note when we say 'bold', we aren't referring the weight of the type, rather, the design.